On Equivalence of Binary Asymmetric Channels regarding the Maximum Likelihood Decoding: Further remarks

-To study the different criteria for the $n$-fold BAC, we choose the parameter space $\mathcal{T}=\{(p,q)\in [0,1]: p+q<1, 0\leq p \leq q\}\setminus \{(0,0)\}$ and use the BAC-function to describe the regions determined by these criteria.
+To study the different $n$-decision criteria for the BACs, we choose the parameter space $\mathcal{T}=\{(p,q)\in [0,1]: p+q<1, 0\leq p \leq q\}\setminus \{(0,0)\}$ and use the BAC-function to describe the regions determined by these criteria.
 In the first part of this section we discuss what happens when we remove the restriction $p+q<1$ and $0\leq p \leq q$ and what is the role of the BAC-function in these cases.
-We also show how to obtain a natural distance between $n$-fold BACs in such a way that the BAC-function measures how far a channel is from the binary symmetric channel, in this sense the BAC-function can be interpreted as a measure of the asymmetry of the channel.\\
+Next, we show how to obtain a natural distance between BACs in such a way that the BAC-function measures how far a channel is from the binary symmetric channel, in this sense the BAC-function provides a measure of the asymmetry of the channel.\\